AppleNectar/dev-env-php/README.md

 Do you want to change the document root under `app` directory?
 In that case, copy `/docker/web/conf/default.conf` to any location in your project directory, change the `root` directive, and bind-mount it as `/etc/nginx/conf.d/default.conf`.
 4. Execute the `docker compose up -d` command.
-5. Create an `index.php` file and put `<?php php phpinfo();` to file in the `app` directory of your project root, and access `https://localhost:8443` from your browser!
+5. Create an `index.php` file and put `<?php phpinfo();` to file in the `app` directory of your project root, and access `https://localhost:8443` from your browser!
 (Please ignore the certificate error as it is due to self-certification and continue)
 5. Let's develop it freely!😎

 ### Self certification SSL error